 UPDATE: Our blogger survey has been updated with new data and analysis.
 View the latest Blogger Research Survey >

 With just over 1000 survey respondents, we discovered this “missing stat.”
-On average, bloggers spend about 2.5 hours on a typical post.
+On average, bloggers spend about a little over 4 hours on a typical post.
 We became the first site to publish that data.
 Here’s what happened next.

 This post was by far one of the most successful pieces of content we’ve published, which isn’t really a surprise considering it’s also the most original.
 Here’s the breakdown: